Friedberg, Hesse

 Friedberg ([ˈfʁiːtˌbɛʁk]; official name: Friedberg (Hessen)) is a town and the capital of the Wetteraukreis district, in Hesse, Germany.
-It is located 26 km (16 miles) north of Frankfurt am Main.
 In 1966, the town hosted the sixth Hessentag state festival, in 1979 the 19th.

+Geographical location

+Friedberg is located about 30 km north of Frankfurt am Main in the Wetterau region.
+The town is located on the river Usa, just before it flows into the Wetter (river).
+The town church in the center of the town is at a height of 159 meter above sea level.
+To the west, the Friedberg area extends into the Taunus mountain range up to the 518 meter high Steinkopf.

 Division of the town

 The town consists of 7 districts: